circleci/circleci-docs/jekyll/_cci1/troubleshooting-ios-and-OSX.md

 ## Xcode Toolchain errors

 ### xcodebuild exit code 65
 There are plenty of reasons why exit code 65 could be thrown, as it is a general error returned for bad user input.
 Sometimes that is not the case though, since all your builds run in a container your builds also have to share system resources with other builds.
-Exit code 65 is mostly the issue of a lack of enough CPU power to launch the iOS simulator in time for the test to run once xcodebuild'S `test` action is called, and the tests simply time out.
+Exit code 65 is mostly the issue of a lack of enough CPU power to launch the iOS simulator in time for the test to run once xcodebuild's `test` action is called, and the tests simply time out.
 A way to mitigate this is to launch the iOS simulator as a part of your dependencies block in your CircleCI configuration file.